-Many people have trouble finding a bath vanity that they like, and use kitchen cabinets instead.
-Kitchen cabinets and bathroom sink cabinets are not mutually exclusive, and can cross over well if done correctly.
-You choose from a selection of vanity tops to transform a kitchen cabinet into a bath vanity.
+Kitchen cabinets and bathroom sink cabinets are not mutually exclusive, and can cross over if done correctly.
+Simply choose a kitchen cabinet then put a vanity tops on it to transform it into a bathroom vanity cabinet.

-Here are the pros and cons of this idea to help you determine if such an endeavor is right for you.
+Here are the pros and cons to help you determine if such an endeavor is right for you.
 Eliminate the question of base cabinets vs vanity.

 Cost and Final Considerations

 Try ready-to-assemble kitchen cabinets in your bathroom.
 You install them yourself, and you don’t have to disassemble them to make adjustments.
 View our online catalog for a list of choices where you can choose from any cabintes, base cabinets vs vanity.